-The architectonic value of Piazza S. Pietro has never been challenged, not even when all the works by Gian Lorenzo Bernini were regarded as decadent and an expression of bad taste, so apart the XIXth century lights and the paving of the square nothing else has changed.
+The architectonic value of Piazza S. Pietro has never been challenged, not even when all the works by Gian Lorenzo Bernini were regarded as decadent and an expression of bad taste, so, exception made for the XIXth century lights and the paving of the square, nothing else has changed.

-Another possible way to look at Piazza S. Pietro without being distracted by the basilica is from the top of its dome; the morning light reflection isolates the square from its surroundings and emphasizes its architectonic components (in order of time):
+A way to look at Piazza S. Pietro without being distracted by the basilica is from the top of its dome; the morning light reflection isolates the square from its surroundings and emphasizes its architectonic components (in chronological order):

 a) the obelisk which was placed in front of the unfinished basilica in 1586;

-b) the fašade and the fountain to the north of the obelisk which were designed by Carlo Maderno and were completed by 1612-14;
+b) the fašade of the basilica and the fountain to the north of the obelisk which were designed by Carlo Maderno and were completed by 1614;

-c) the two colonnades which were designed by Gian Lorenzo Bernini and were completed by 1667;
+c) the two colonnades which were designed by Bernini and were completed by 1667;

 d) the second fountain which was added in 1670;

 e) Via della Conciliazione, the grand access to the square which was opened for the Jubilee Year 1950.

-(left) The obelisk and behind it Palazzo Apostolico; (right-above) bronze heraldic symbols of Pope Sixtus V (lions) and of Pope Innocent XIII (eagles) at the base of the obelisk and a dedicatory inscription to Emperors Augustus and Tiberius; the lion is shown also in the image used as background for this page
+(left) The obelisk and behind it Palazzo Apostolico; (right) bronze heraldic symbols of Pope Sixtus V (lions) and of Pope Innocent XIII (eagles) at the base of the obelisk and a dedicatory inscription to Emperors Augustus and Tiberius; the lion is shown also in the image used as background for this page

-Dan Brown made reference to the wind mark shown above in his novel Angels and Demons; read some comments on the accuracy of his statements.
+Dan Brown made reference to the wind mark shown above in his novel Angels and Demons; you may wish to read some comments on the accuracy of his statements.

 Fountain of Pope Paul V

-When Gian Lorenzo Bernini redesigned Piazza S. Pietro he decided to relocate the fountain in front of the obelisk (a similar arrangement existed for the obelisks of Piazza S. Giovanni in Laterano and Piazza del Popolo), but he eventually decided to have two identical fountains at the sides of the obelisk, but slightly nearer to the colonnades.
-In 1670 the second fountain was placed near the southern colonnade.
+When Bernini redesigned Piazza S. Pietro he initially thought of relocating the fountain in front of the obelisk (a similar arrangement existed for the obelisks of Piazza S. Giovanni in Laterano and Piazza del Popolo), but he eventually decided to have two identical fountains at the sides of the obelisk, but slightly closer to the colonnades.

 Northern colonnade at Christmas' time

-Pope Alexander VII could rightly request to be included among the greatest baroque architects; he worked closely with Bernini to find a way to redesign Piazza S. Pietro in order to minimize some disharmonies between the fašade (too large) and the dome (too far from the fašade) of S. Pietro; according to Bernini, the design of the square had a metaphoric meaning: the colonnades were the arms of the Roman Church which embraced the believers, attracted the heretics and convinced the infidels; from a practical point of view this meant a very large elliptical area placed at a great distance from the fašade to allow the view of the dome; at the same time the part of the square between the ellipse and the basilica was given a trapezium shape to create an optical effect which reduced the size of the fašade.
+Pope Alexander VII could rightly request to be included among the greatest Roman architects; he worked closely with Bernini to find a way to redesign Piazza S. Pietro in order to minimize some disharmonies between the fašade (too wide) and the dome (too far from the fašade) of the basilica.
+According to Bernini and the Pope, the final design of the square had a metaphoric meaning: the colonnades were the arms of the Roman Church which embraced the believers, attracted the heretics and convinced the infidels; from a practical point of view this meant a very large elliptical area placed at a great distance from the fašade to allow the view of the dome; the section of the square between the ellipse and the basilica was given a trapezium shape to create an optical effect which reduced the width of the fašade.

-The ellipse is not geometrically speaking an ellipse, but the result of two circles having their focuses between the obelisk and the fountains.
+The elliptical area is not geometrically speaking an ellipse, but the result of two overlapping circles having their centres between the obelisk and the fountains.

 (left) Section of the southern colonnade seen from the central point of the circle, from which the colonnade seems to have a single row of columns instead of four (behind it Palazzo del Sant'Uffizio); (right) central passage for processions

-Bernini proposed a last minute change to the project which was endorsed by the pope without consulting the commission in charge of assisting him; Bernini replaced the Corinthian order of the original project with the Doric order, thus giving the colonnades a classic appearance which balances the theatrical effect of the statues and of the coats of arms placed on their top.
+Bernini proposed a last minute change to the project which was endorsed by the Pope without consulting the commission in charge of assisting him; they replaced the Corinthian order of the original project with the Doric order, thus giving the colonnades a classic appearance which balances the theatrical effect of the statues and of the coats of arms placed on their top.

-Coat of arms of Pope Alexander VII by Gian Lorenzo Bernini
+Coat of arms of Pope Alexander VII by Bernini

 Excerpts from Giuseppe Vasi 1761 Itinerary related to this page: